The Ultimate Winter Packing List Chicago Edition For 2025

 When planning how to dress for Chicago winter, I suggest looking ahead at what the weather says will be like during the time of the year you’ll be visiting.

-Adding layers to your Chicago winter outfits is very helpful, whether you get cold and you want an extra layer, or you get warm and you feel stuffy and hot so you can remove layers.
+Adding layers to your Chicago winter outfits is very helpful, whether you get cold and want an extra layer or you get warm and feel stuffy and hot so that you can remove layers.

-Bringing different thickness gloves is a good idea so that you can alternate between using thicker gloves for those days when you may be ice skating or walking outdoors, and using thinner gloves for slightly warmer days, or if you need to use your phone.
+Bringing gloves of different thicknesses is a good idea so that you can alternate between using thicker gloves when you may be ice skating or walking outdoors and thinner gloves for slightly warmer days or if you need to use your phone.

 Concluding thoughts: Winter Packing List: Chicago Edition